 Every project needs a key person.
 Someone who is responsible for the team and project itself.
 Since differences between projects are huge (even within the same field or company), it is hard to define this position in clear terms.

-However, to be a project manager you would need various skills and a strong personality.
+However, to be a project manager, you would need various skills and a strong personality.
+It’s not a must-have, but most project managers have done some sort of project management certification course.
 The person in charge needs to be good with people and adaptable to issues that will arise.

 A project manager is “An all-seeing eye”.
 They are constant learners with a complete overview of their knowledge base.
 They are involved in project planning and are constantly controlling and improving things.
 They make sure that deadlines are met.